godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

 Sounds easy enough, but there are Godot problems we need to resolve there to achieve our goal.

--  **how to find coordinates of tip of the bone?**
+-  **How to find coordinates of the tip of the bone?**
--  **how to find vector from bone base to target?**
+-  **How to find vector from bone base to target?**

-For our goal (tip of the bone is within area of target), we need to know where is a tip of our IK bone.
-As we don't use leaf bone as IK bone, we know, that coordinate of tip is the base of child bone.
-But all these calculations are quite depend on skeleton structure.
-You can use pre-calculated constant as well.
-You can add extra bone for the tip of IK and calculate using that.
+For our goal (tip of the bone moved within area of target), we need to know where the tip of our IK bone is.
+As we don't use a leaf bone as IK bone, we know the coordinate of the bone base is the tip of parent bone.
+All these calculations are quite dependant on the skeleton's structure.
+You can use pre-calculated constants as well.
+You can add an extra bone for the tip of IK and calculate using that.

 Implementation